 on both land and water.
 Changes to the itinerary may occur in order to take advantage of conditions unique to the season.
 Depending upon availability, itineraries may run in a different order.

 Click here to view the seasonal variations of weather and wildlife viewing in Botswana.

 Since the areas we travel to on this trip are remote and wild (that's why we go there!), we require medical evacuation insurance for our guests' safety.
 If you decline the medical evacuation insurance coverage offered by Natural Habitat, we request that you send us documentation of the independent coverage you have selected.
 We will add the cost of a medical evacuation policy to your tour invoice until you provide our office with proof of coverage including your insurance company's name, contact number and your individual policy number.
 Thank you for understanding that our policy exists exclusively in the interest of our guests' safety.

 Getting There & Getting Home

-For 2017 safaris, you must arrive Maun, Botswana by 1:30 pm on Day 1 and you may depart Kasane, Botswana anytime after 1:30 pm on the final day.
+You must arrive Maun, Botswana by 1:30 pm on Day 1 and you may depart Kasane, Botswana anytime after 1:30 pm on the final day.